Tehachapi Mountains AVA

 Tehachapi Mountains is an American Viticultural Area (AVA) located in the general area of the Tehachapi Pass between the Tehachapi Mountains and the southern Sierra Nevada Mountains in Kern County, California encircling the town of Tehachapi about 75 mi inland of the Pacific Coast.
-It was established as California's 141^{st} AVA on November 18, 2020 by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Julie Bell of Per La Vita LLC, on behalf of local vineyard owners and winemakers, proposing the 58000 acre viticultural area named "Tehachapi Mountains."
+It was established as the nation's 252^{nd}, the state's 141^{st} and the county's second appellation on November 19, 2020, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by Julie Bell of Per La Vita LLC, on behalf of local vineyard owners and winemakers, proposing the 58000 acre viticultural area named "Tehachapi Mountains."

 In 2020, the AVA had six commercially-producing vineyards cultivating 25 acre as well as one winery.
 The distinguishing features of Tehachapi Mountains AVA include its topography and climate.
 No existing AVAs abut the Tehachapi Mountains viticultural area and none exist within a 75 mi radius with the closest being Antelope Valley in Kern and Los Angeles counties.
+The plant hardiness zone ranges from 8a to 9a.